In This Section

 - Student Organizations

-Our OT programs give you the necessary knowledge and skills to make an impact in a variety of patient and client settings.
+Our accredited Occupational Therapy (OT) programs give you the necessary knowledge and skills to make an impact in a variety of settings.
 We offer three occupational therapy programs:

-- An accelerated pathway to the DrOT, providing you with a BS in Health Sciences after 3½ years and a DrOT after an additional 2½ years
+- An accelerated pathway to the Doctor of Occupational Therapy (DrOT), providing you with a BS in Health Sciences and a DrOT in 6 years.

-- A Post-Baccalaureate DrOT for those who have already earned a bachelor’s degree and satisfied all prerequisite courses
+- A Post-Baccalaureate Doctor of Occupational Therapy (DrOT) for those who have already earned a bachelor’s degree and satisfied all prerequisite courses

-- A Post-Baccalaureate Masters in Occupational Therapy (MOT) for those who have already earned a bachelor’s degree and satisfied all prerequisite courses
+- A Post-Baccalaureate Master of Occupational Therapy (MOT) for those who have already earned a bachelor’s degree and satisfied all prerequisite courses